couchbase-partners/azure-resource-manager-couchbase/documentation/bestPractices.md

 ## Security

 The template automatically sets up a username and password for the Couchbase Web Administrator.
 The template also configures a [Network Security Group (NSG)](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-nsg) that closes off unused ports.
-If you are not using XDCR and do not need to connect drivers remotely, we recommend changing the NSG settings to `VirtualNetwork` for Couchbase ports other than 8091 and 4984.
+This configuration can be further secured by specifying CIDR blocks to whitelist and blocking others.

 Azure automatically configures disk encryption for Managed Disks that use Premium Storage.
 More detail is available [here](https://azure.microsoft.com/en-us/blog/azure-managed-disks-sse).